gayadamohammad-coder/Ai-Companion/README.md

 ## Vision

-Build a personal AI companion that acts as:
+Building a personal AI companion that acts as:

 * Friend
 * Diary